elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ### The garden as a library: the Accession (data migration - question)

-When a gardener acquires a plant, they seldom acquire just one for each species, it is often in batches, where a batch contains several groups of plants from the same source, at the same time, of the same species, and then these plants may end in different locations in the garden.
-To make sure that the physical plants are kept together conceptually, we introduce a library science concept into our botanical collection: an "Accession", grouping the plants sharing the same core information.
-This allow us keeping together plants which belong together.
+When a gardener acquires a plant, they seldom acquire just one for each species, it is often in batches, where a batch contains several groups of plants from the same source, of the same species, and obviously being acquired at the same time.
+Each of these plants may end in different locations in the garden, and to make sure that they are kept together conceptually in our database, we introduce a library science concept into our botanical collection: the "Accession", grouping the plants sharing the same core information.

 In our above sample data, we had a `Plant.name` field, composed of a year, a sequential number, and a second sequential number.
 By now you may have guessed: the first two components were indeed the Accession code, while the trailing number identified the plant within the accession.

-All common information for all plants in the same accession, we just move that to the Accession.

-Let's summarize this, showing the somewhat simplified `Botany.Plant` module, and the new `Botany.Accession` module:
+Let's summarize this, showing the somewhat simplified `Botany.Plant` module, and the new `Botany.Accession` module, where we can move all the above mentioned common information:

 ```iex
 defmodule Botany.Accession do